-- NOTE: any excavations in the RPAS with the use of mechanical excavators will undoubtedly sever any roots that may be present and can change the hydrology and structure of the nearby soil in a way that will adversely affect the health of any nearby trees. - The locations of the supporting piles / pads is easily changeable, and the exact locations for them will be confirmed following hand excavated, trial digs of the top 1000mm of each potential hole (this is where the majority of roots exist). - Hand tool excavations will only be undertaken by fully briefed site personnel.
+- NOTE: any excavations in the RPAS with the use of mechanical excavators will undoubtedly sever any roots that may be present and can change the hydrology and structure of the nearby soil in a way that will adversely affect the health of any nearby trees. - The design of the new pile / pad layout must have sufficient flexibility that the locations of the supporting piles / pads is changeable.
+The location for these piles / pads will be confirmed following hand excavated, trial digs of the top 1000mm of each potential hole (this is where the majority of roots exist). - The foundation design must also incorporate a void that will allow for water to reach the area beneath the structure and ensure that gaseous exchanges are not restricted. - Hand tool excavations will only be undertaken by fully briefed site personnel.
 This operation will be done slowly and carefully to ensure the retention and protection of any roots that are discovered that are in excess of 25mm.
 These roots MUST then be covered and protected using damp hessian whilst further excavation commences; hessian must be left in situ until backfilling commences and re-wetted if needed to avoid root desiccation.
-NOTE: OPERATIVES MUST CHECK FOR THE PRESENCE OF ANY EXISTING UNDERGROUND SERVICES PRIOR TO THE COMMENCEMENT OF SUCH WORK. - Any roots discovered in these trial pits in excess of 25mm diameter will immediately signal the requirement for a change of pit location. - These trial digs will be attended by the retained arboriculturalist and site manager who will agree the final locations of the piles / pads. - Ground protection as that detailed above should be placed over the working area whilst the deeper piling / excavation of the final locations commences, with the use of a lightweight rig and / or hand tools.
-This will alleviate the possibility of excessive compaction or erosion within the RPA's.
+NOTE: OPERATIVES MUST CHECK FOR THE PRESENCE OF ANY EXISTING UNDERGROUND SERVICES PRIOR TO THE COMMENCEMENT OF SUCH WORK. - Any roots discovered in these trial pits in excess of 25mm diameter will immediately signal the requirement for a change of pit location. - These trial digs will be attended by the retained arboriculturalist and site manager who will agree the final locations of the piles / pads. - Ground protection as that detailed above / A piling mat of appropriate thickness / loading capability MUST be placed over the working area whilst the deeper piling / excavation of the final locations commences, with the use of a lightweight rig and / or hand tools.
+This will alleviate the possibility of excessive compaction or erosion within the RPA's. - Once the trial holes are excavated to the correct depth, care must then be taken to ensure the new piles / pads are installed so as to avoid any roots present.
+Any roots that require pruning (those less than 25mm diameter) should be cut using sharp tools to leave a 'clean' cut, in order to minimise the risk of infection by decay pathogens.

-- Once the trial holes are excavated to the correct depth, care must then be taken to ensure the new piles / pads are installed so as to avoid any roots present.
-Any roots that require pruning (those less than 25mm diameter) should be cut using sharp tools to leave a 'clean' cut, in order to minimise the risk of infection by decay pathogens. - Once the piles / pads are installed, the excavated holes MUST then be backfilled and the soil compacted using hand tools only, to ensure not air pockets are left as these can be damaging to tree roots.
+- Once the piles / pads are installed, the excavated holes MUST then be backfilled and the soil compacted using hand tools only, to ensure not air pockets are left as these can be damaging to tree roots.

 The retained arboriculturalist will closely supervise this section of the work.
-Details of a commonly used piled footing system can be seen at appendix D; several others are also available.